ome/training-scripts/maintenance/preparation/idr0021-data-prep.md

 Plate data
 ==========

-Download Plate ``INMAC384-DAPI-CM-eGFP_59223_1`` from the OME [HCS sample images](http://downloads.openmicroscopy.org/images/HCS/INCELL2000/), using ``wget`` to download all the files (9.8 GB, 1158 items) into a new directory and import this:
+Download Plate ``INMAC384-DAPI-CM-eGFP_59223_1`` from the OME [HCS sample images](https://downloads.openmicroscopy.org/images/HCS/INCELL2000/), using ``wget`` to download all the files (9.8 GB, 1158 items) into a new directory and import this:

-	$ wget -r --no-parent --execute robots=off --no-directories --directory-prefix=INMAC384-DAPI-CM-eGFP_59223_1 https://downloads.openmicroscopy.org/images/HCS/INCELL2000/INMAC384-DAPI-CM-eGFP_59223_1/
+	$ wget -r --no-parent --execute robots=off --no-directories --directory-prefix=INCELL2000/INMAC384-DAPI-CM-eGFP_59223_1 https://downloads.openmicroscopy.org/images/HCS/INCELL2000/INMAC384-DAPI-CM-eGFP_59223_1/

 	$ path/to/omero import INMAC384-DAPI-CM-eGFP_59223_1

 We need to populate an OMERO.table on the Plate to demonstrate filtering with OMERO.parade.
+For that we will use the [channel_minmax_to_table.py](../scripts/channel_minmax_to_table.py).
 Run the command line script with the Plate ID:

 	$ python maintenance/scripts/channel_minmax_to_table.py username password --server server.address plate_id